 Ficus Tineke Pests or Diseases

 Variegated plants such as Tineke tend to be fleas such as foliage and origin mealybugs, aphids, plant growth, and spider mites.

-As with other rubber plants, Ficus Tineke can at times be more prone to fungal infections like Anthracnose.
+As with other rubber plants, ficus elastica tineke can at times be more prone to fungal infections like Anthracnose.

-All variegated Ficus varieties appear to have problems with some type of brownish spots on the leaves.
+All variegated ficus elastica tineke varieties appear to have problems with some type of brownish spots on the leaves.
 The causes of brown stains?